paulipa/sico-wiki/community/groups.md

 # Role Groups
 The role groups are not open to join and have some requirements on them.
 Please refer to this page before you apply to the groups.

+## Instructor
+If you have knowledge of different areas of EVE and want to share it with other players you may apply to this group.
+You will be holding classes mainly over voice comms and intruducing new players into different types of things

+### Requirements
+- Deeper understanding and knowledge of the mechanisms and content you want to lecture about

 ## Coalition Manufacturer
 Helps the coalition to manufacture and fulfill industry order.
 You will be working with a team and filling up sheets as you take orders to build